BenJarrett/sorting-hat/README.md

 https://github.com/BenJarrett/sorting-hat/blob/main/Sorting-hat-form-button-1.png
 https://github.com/BenJarrett/sorting-hat/blob/main/Sorting-hat-form-button-2.png

 - User can add and sort any name they would like to type in.
-This will create a card that contains the name and the randomized house assigned of the name enterted. https://github.com/BenJarrett/sorting-hat/blob/main/sorting-hat-cards.png
+This will create a card that contains the name and the randomized house assigned of the name entered. https://github.com/BenJarrett/sorting-hat/blob/main/sorting-hat-cards.png

 - User can delete any card previously created by clicking the "Expel!" button located in the individual cards.